The Babysitter: Killer Queen: Plot

 Two years after a satanic cult led by his former babysitter, Bee, tried to kill him, Cole Johnson is a junior in high school.
 He is unable to convince anyone, except for his best friend Melanie, of Bee's life-threatening plot; his parents and most others think he had a psychotic break.
-After he discovers that his parents have enrolled him in a psychiatric school, he escapes with Melanie, her new boyfriend, Jimmy, and their friends Boom-Boom and Diego to join a lake party.
+After he discovers that his parents have enrolled him in a psychiatric school, he escapes with Melanie, her new boyfriend Jimmy, and their friends Boom-Boom and Diego to attend a lake party.

-At the party, Cole witnesses the arrival of new student Phoebe Atwell at the lake after finding a stuffed toy and directions to the lake.
+At the party, Cole witnesses the arrival of new student Phoebe Atwell.
 Later, Cole's friends play a party game on a boat when Melanie suddenly kills Boom-Boom with a boathook and saves her blood.
-Melanie, Jimmy and Diego are revealed as cult members.
-With Boom-Boom's blood as a sacrifice, they need Cole's blood as an offering of an "innocent" to make their wishes come true.
+Melanie, Jimmy, and Diego are revealed as cult members; with Boom-Boom's blood as a sacrifice, they need Cole's blood as an offering of an "innocent" to make their wishes come true.
 Original cultists Sonya, Allison, Max, and John also appear, having been resurrected so they could partake in the ritual by sunrise.
 However, Phoebe suddenly appears, looking for gas for her jet ski, and provides Cole with some time to evade the cult members and escape with Phoebe on her jet ski.

 Once on land, Cole explains everything to Phoebe, who believes him, while the cultists give chase.
 Sonya makes the first attempt to kill them, but they end up running her over with a car left by a stranger and decapitate her with a surfboard.
-The cult gets into an argument after finding Sonya's body, and split up into two groups, (Allison, Max and John and Melanie, Jimmy and Diego).
+The cult gets into an argument after finding Sonya's body and splits into two groups: Allison, Max, and John; Melanie, Jimmy, and Diego.
 Max and John leave while Allison takes a break.
-She finds them, but the two trap her between a narrow wedge of rocks and rip her head off.
+She finds Cole and Phoebe, but they trap her between a narrow wedge of rocks and rip her head off.
 The two board a boat and drive off, but Max catches the raft attached to the back of the boat and is able to pull himself onto the boat.
 However, Phoebe sets him on fire with a can of silly string and a lighter, then Cole shreds him with the boat's propeller.
 Diego and Jimmy supernaturally disintegrate when they attempt to back off from their pursuit of Cole.